-Zahra Bi’laban is a very common Arab meal that is typically served in the winter as it is super comforting.
+Zahra Bi’laban is a very common Arab meal typically served in the winter as it is super comforting.
 Zahra Bi’laban translates to ‘cauliflower in yogurt’ in the English language.
-To be more descriptive, you can think of it as a homemade yogurt stew that has roasted cauliflower florets and tender pieces of lamb served with vermicelli rice.
-It is heavenly and all you need on a cold day to warm you up,
+To be more descriptive, you can think of it as a homemade yogurt stew with roasted cauliflower florets and tender pieces of lamb served with vermicelli rice.
+It is heavenly and all you need on a cold day to warm yourself up,

-There are 3 ways to cook the cauliflower for this recipe and each will be just as good as the other.
-So whatever method you choose is entirely up to you and won’t effect the end result to this meal.
+There are 3 ways to cook the cauliflower for this cauliflower yogurt stew, and each will be just as good as the other.
+So whatever method you choose is entirely up to you and won’t affect the result of this meal.

 - Roast.
-You can season the florets in their spices and oil then place on a baking sheet and bake for 30-40 minutes on 375 F until golden and tender.
+You can season the florets in their spices and oil, place them on a baking sheet and bake for 30-40 minutes at 375 F until golden and tender.
 This is typically the method I follow.

 - Fry.
-You can deep fry the florets in a neutral oil until golden brown then season with salt, pepper, and cumin then set aside on a paper towel.
-This is the most common and traditional method as it is the fastest but it is not the healthiest so I avoid it.
+You can deep fry the florets in neutral oil until golden brown, then season with salt, pepper, and cumin, then set aside on a paper towel.
+This is the most common and traditional method as it is the fastest but not the healthiest, so I avoid it.

 - Air Fry.
-You can air fry your florets that have been seasoned and tossed in oil in a lightly oiled air fryer for 15-20 minutes on 400 F until tender and golden.
-This is the least traditional but you will receive great results too.
+You can air fry your florets seasoned and tossed in oil in a lightly oiled air fryer for 15-20 minutes at 400 F until tender and golden.
+This is the least traditional, but you will receive great results too.

-Typically, I either roast or air fry but as mentioned before; all of these ways are fantastic.
+Typically, I roast or air fry, but as mentioned before, all of these ways are fantastic.
 You can’t go wrong with whatever you choose.

-The main component of this meal is really the yogurt sauce that the lamb and cauliflower will sit in.
-It is also the most flavorful component as it is tangy, garlic forward, and so delicious.
-I make my yogurt very similiarly to how I would make my yogurt sauce for shish barak.
-It is very simple and results are always great.
+The main component of this meal is the yogurt sauce that the lamb and cauliflower will sit in.
+It is also the most flavorful component as it is tangy, garlic-forward, and delicious.
+I make my yogurt similarly to how I would make my yogurt sauce for Shish Barak or Mansaf.
+It is very simple, and the results are always great.
 Add in those tender pieces of lamb and cauliflower and serve with rice for a comforting Palestinian meal.

 If you do give my recipe a try or have any questions, please comment below!
 Also, tag me on my instagram with your remakes to see!